Ordinary Time: September 19th

 Together with his deacons Socius and Festus, and his lector Desiderius, Januarius, bishop of Beneventum, was subjected to most atrocious torturing during the Diocletian persecution (about 304).
 Nevertheless, with God's aid they were preserved unmaimed.
 The wild animals let loose upon them would not attack.
 Beheaded at Puteoli, their bodies were reverently interred in the neighboring cities.
 Eventually the remains of St. Januarius became the prized possession of the city of Naples.

-- Find out more about this "miracle of Januarius", including pictures.
+- Find out more about this "miracle of Januarius," including photos.

 Our Lady of La Salette